G-Core/product-documentation/documentation/cloud/virtual-instances/snapshots/set-up-automatic-snapshot-creation.md

 </media-gallery>

-You cannot disable and edit a separate schedule of the “Custom” or “Period” type, but you can delete it.
+You cannot disable and edit a separate schedule of the "Custom" or "Period" type, but you can delete it.
 To do this, open the schedule and click "Delete".

 <media-gallery>